PDKelly25/University-Projects/CE310/README.md

 Identify the parameter configuration that worked best for each problem and then do a further set of 10 runs with each configuration chosen.

+To complete this section of the assignment, I produced a [report](https://github.com/PDKelly25/University-Projects/blob/main/CE310/CE310_assignment_pt2.docx).